How and when should I apply for aid?

 I have completed and submitted my FAFSA, what happens next?

-You will receive confirmation from the Department of Education that your FAFSA data has been processed in the form of a Student Aid Report (SAR).
+You will receive confirmation from the U.S. Department of Education that your FAFSA data has been processed in the form of a Student Aid Report (SAR).
 Once you have been officially enrolled at Roseman University the Financial Aid Office will begin to process your FAFSA information.
-We will contact you by email to request further documentation if necessary and/or with your Financial Aid Award Letter.
+We will notify you by email if additional documents are needed.

 What is verification?

 Verification is the process of checking the information reported on your FAFSA for accuracy.
 If your application is selected, our office is required to collect certain documents such as IRS tax transcripts and worksheets from you and your parents or spouse, if applicable.
 Information from these documents is then compared to information from the student’s FAFSA.
 Other documentation, including but not limited to documentation of federal benefits received or of child support paid, may also be requested as indicated by information on the FAFSA.

 For detailed information about our verification policy, see our Title IV Verification Policy.

 What should I do if I have not received an award letter from Financial Aid?

 We only send award letter email notifications to students who are officially enrolled in their program.
 If you are enrolled and have not been contacted by Financial Aid call or email our office to verify that your FAFSA was received.
 You may also be required to submit further documentation before you can receive an award letter.

 What is Federal Work-Study and how do I find a job?